kokkos/kokkos.github.io/content/blog/blog-post-10.md

 interaction with the Kokkos developer team and other users in the community.

 ### Q: Will the talks and presentations from the KUG meeting be recorded and posted online later?
 **A:** No, recordings will not be made available.
-This encourages in-person participation and facilitates real-time discussions and networking.
+This in part due to financial considerations, and it hopefully encourages in-person participation and facilitates real-time discussions and networking.